qrefine/qrefine/README.md

 ```
  qr.test
 ```
-If any of the tests fail, please raise and issue here:
+If any of the tests fail, please raise and issue here: [issue tracker](https://github.com/qrefine/qr-core/issues)

 ### Run Example